Behindsea/hello-world/README.md

 Hi!Is somebody here?

-This my first travel in github and in English writing.I'll learn programming and English here little by little.
+This my first travel in github and English writing.I'll learn programming and English here little by little.